shakilmith/documentaion/spring-boot/codeinjar/spring-boot-crud-application/mysql/index.md

 }
 ```

 **Note**: The repository interface will handle the database operations such as, saving, retrieving entity or updating entity objects.
-But we have to extends one of the spring data jpa repository interface like CrudRepository or ListCrudRepository that provides pre built methods to handle crud operations easily.
+But we have to extend one of the spring data jpa repository interface like **CrudRepository** or **ListCrudRepository** that provides pre built methods to handle crud operations easily.
 Here I have used JpaRepository that also inherits CrudRepository and ListCrudRepository.